howdyai/botkit/readme-botframework.md

 |---  |---
 | settings | Options used to configure the bot.
 Supports fields from [IChatConnectorSettings](https://docs.botframework.com/en-us/node/builder/chat-reference/interfaces/_botbuilder_d_.ichatconnectorsettings.html).

 Creates a new instance of the bots controller.
-The controller will create a new [ChatConnector](https://docs.botframework.com/en-us/node/builder/chat-reference/classes/_botbuilder_d_.chatconnector.html) so any options needed to configure the chat connector should be passed in via the _settings_ argument.
+The controller will create a new [ChatConnector](https://docs.botframework.com/en-us/node/builder/chat-reference/classes/_botbuilder_d_.chatconnector.html) so any options needed to configure the chat connector should be passed in via the `settings` argument.

+Generally speaking your bot needs to be configured with both an [appId](https://docs.botframework.com/en-us/node/builder/chat-reference/interfaces/_botbuilder_d_.ichatconnectorsettings.html#appid) and [appPassword](https://docs.botframework.com/en-us/node/builder/chat-reference/interfaces/_botbuilder_d_.ichatconnectorsettings.html#apppassword).
+You can leave these blank but then your bot can only be called by the [Bot Framework Emulator](https://docs.botframework.com/en-us/tools/bot-framework-emulator/#navtitle).

 #### controller.setupWebserver()
 | Argument | Description